MaltusVandrel/wonder-quest/README.md

 - make the player a little square
 - make the player a Party not a Player
 - add on the introduction that explains you are a force not the being
+- Monsters
+- - Wolves, Caterpie but Big!, Goblin, Centauro, Shark, Mermaids, Big Lizards, Bandits, Dragons, Wyvens, Slime, Bear, Cotton bunny but its like a plant? (fluffball)

 ## Possible inspirations for the future